pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 Record Type Number: To be assigned by IANA (draft implementations: 0x4001) Critical bit: 1

-This record can be used by a pool to query downstream servers about which AEAD algorithms they support.
+This record can be used by a pool to query time sources about which AEAD algorithms they support.

 A client MUST send this record with no body.
 Clients MAY use Keep Alive in combination with this record.
 Contrary to {{RFC8915}}, a request with this record SHOULD NOT include a "Next Protocol Negotiation", "AEAD Algorithm Negotiation" or "Fixed Key Request" record.